tmacsweeney/assignments/README.md

 This phase consists of the making of a small software project.
 The true objective of this task is to have an opportunity for a discussion about your technical skills as well as your approach to the solution of software engineering problems.

 There are three options.
-You should pick up one only.
-Regardless what is your assignment you should follow always the same criteria:
+You should pick one only.
+Regardless what is your assignment you should follow the same criteria always:

 ## 1-Write the Requirements
 You are in charge and you formulate the specific requirements.
 Use Functional (FR) and Not Functional Requirements (NFRs) in your wish list.
 For instance performance, responsiveness, concurrency, etc although some times you'll see some NFRs in the description of the assignment.